🇮🇳 Indian Trading Position Calculator

 Applied Rate: -

-Note: "Whichever is lower" means broker charges either percentage of trade value OR minimum amount, whichever is less beneficial to them.
+Note: "Whichever is lower" means broker charges either percentage of trade value OR minimum amount, whichever is less.

 Profit & Loss Analysis